The Ministry of Labour & small business owners

 - Rights of Labour Act

-Ask how the Ministry of Labour affects your business.
+Do you know how the Ontario Ministry of Labour impacts your business?

-Ask Employer Line’s HR specialists any employment question on our complimentary advice line.
-We can help you understand the Ministry of Labour and ensure your policies and procedures are compliant with the law.
-Don’t wait, call us today: 1-833-247-3650.
+Ask Employer Line’s HR specialists any employment-related questions on our complimentary employer advice line.
+We can help you understand the role played by the Ministry of Labour in Ontario.
+Our experts will ensure your policies and procedures are up to date and compliant with the law.
+Call us today at 1-833-247-3650.